-Machine learning and AI are among the hottest topics in the world of IT.
+Machine learning and AI development are among the hottest topics in the world of IT.
 More and more often we are reminded of these concepts not only at conferences or shows but also in our everyday lives.
 The demand for proficiency in these fields is growing as they offer almost unlimited perspectives.
 What is the difference between AI and machine learning?
 Let us explain.

 Although the term AI dates back to the 1950s, the world had to wait a long time before the capabilities of this technology could actually be put to use.
 Now, after more than 50 years, things are much different.
 Today, programmers use equipment offering unparalleled computing power and have access to fast internet connections and gigantic sets of data.
 This opens up countless new possibilities.